zimeon/auth/client/osd/README.md

 ## OpenSeadragon versions

 At present this demonstration works only with OpenSeadragon < 2.0, latest is 1.2.1.
 With OpenSeadragon 2.0.0 the error message `Unable to open [object Object]: Unable to load TileSource` is displayed.

+## Issues with demo

+1. At present this demo has hard-coded the `/token` URI.
+It should instead have only the URI of the non-degrated image information.

+2. It seems that osd makes and OPTIONS request after auth and if this isn't right then it won't work.
+Is it possible to make this non-critical?